Kathy Blackmer MS, LPC, CADC

 Shelli is one of our liaisons to the McHenry County Mental Health Court and has over a decade of experience working with those of all ages who have mental health concerns and are involved in the criminal justice system.
 She is certified in CPI non-violent crisis intervention, trained to facilitate Moral Reconation Therapy and is also a member of the National Association of Social Workers.

 Joseph Ronda, MSW, LCSW

-Joseph Ronda (Woodstock office, Saturdays) is a Licensed Clinical Social Worker (LCSW).
+Joseph Ronda (Saturday mornings) is a Licensed Clinical Social Worker (LCSW).
 Joe provides individual therapy for children, adolescents and their families as well as individual therapy for young adults.
 He uses a person-centered/strength based approach that focuses on children and adolescents with emotional, developmental, and behavioral difficulties.

 Joe works with clients with various challenges such as anxiety, depression, attention and hyperactivity issues, oppositional/defiant behaviors as well as other behavioral challenges.
 His comprehensive approach to each therapeutic relationship considers the bio-psycho-social aspects of each individual client’s well-being.